Go Croatia Sail Booking Terms and Conditions

 2. To confirm a direct booking, you must complete the booking form found on our website.
 This must be done by the first named person on the booking (“lead passenger”).
 The lead passenger must be at least 18 when the booking is made.
 The lead passenger must be authorised to make the booking by all persons named on the booking.

-3. On receipt of your booking form, subject to availability and at the Agent’s discretion, the Agent will reserve your place(s) on your selected trips and send you an initial invoice for the deposit or full payment, together with a due date for such payment.
+3. On receipt of your booking form, subject to availability and at the Operator’s discretion, the Operator will reserve your place(s) on your selected trips and send you an initial invoice for the deposit or full payment, together with a due date for such payment.
 It is your (or on bookings involving more than one person, the lead passenger’s) responsibility, as the customer, to check the accuracy of your booking and travel dates.
-A contract is only made between you and the Agent upon your booking being confirmed and accepted through communication thereof to either you or your authorised travel agent (hereinafter referred to as “confirmation”).
+A contract is only made between you and the Operator upon your booking being confirmed and accepted through communication thereof to either you or your authorised travel agent (hereinafter referred to as “confirmation”).

 4. Once we have received all appropriate payments (see clause 5), we will, subject to availability, confirm your holiday by issuing a confirmation invoice.
 This invoice will be sent to the lead passenger and should be checked carefully as soon as it is received.
 Contact us immediately if any information which appears on the confirmation or any other document appears to be incorrect or incomplete as it may not be possible to make changes later.
 We cannot accept any liability if we are not informed of any inaccuracy in any document within 10 days of our sending it out.
 We will do our best to rectify any mistake notified to us outside these time limits but you must meet any costs involved in doing so.